MeddTube/MeddTube/README.md

 This is the base code to work off of using Ruby on Rails server.

+I will have my own deployed version on Heroku server at http://telenyp.heroku.com

 To run the server:

 1. Install RoR (see guide at http://guides.rubyonrails.org/getting_started.html)